EOS-01 (Earth Observation Satellite - 01)

-Orbit: Circular orbit of 575 km altitude, inclination of 37º.
-The 37-degree inclination orbit selected for the EOS-01 satellite does not provide global radar observation coverage, but it offers regular passes over Indian territory and neighboring Pakistan, a longtime strategic rival to India in the region.
+Orbit: Circular orbit of 575 km altitude, an inclination of 37º.
+The 37-degree inclination orbit selected for the EOS-01 satellite does not provide global radar observation coverage, but it offers regular passes over Indian territory and neighbouring Pakistan, a longtime strategic rival to India in the region.

 • The R2 CubeSat (M6P 2, LacunaSat 2), a technology demonstration from NanoAvionics of Lithuania.
 The M6P is a 6U CubeSat project being developed by the Lithuanian NanoAvionics as a pathfinder mission for their M6P CubeSat platform.

 - During the mission NanoAvionics will be testing their 6U (called M6P – Multipurpose 6U Platform) platform based on a modular and highly integral design which extends payload volume.

 • The smallsats included four 6U CubeSats for Kleos Space S.A. of Luxembourg, which plans a constellation of small satellites to monitor radio transmissions around the world.
 The first four satellites are known as Kleos' Scouting Mission (KSM 1A, KSM 1B, KSM 1C, KSM 1D).
 Kleos Space S.A. is a space-powered Radio Frequency Reconnaissance data-as-a-service (DaaS) company.
 2)